 I adore the beautiful diversity of arts and culture we now enjoy in Northern Ireland and I also love reading or watching anything that teaches or inspires me to make things and be creative.

-I wanted somewhere I'd find all these lovely things in one place - there wasn't one, so I made it.
-Some of the patches are cultural, some are crafty, and they're all sewn together with a sparkly thread of creativity.
+I wanted somewhere I’d find all of my favourite things in one place – there wasn’t one, so I made it.
+Some of the patches are cultural, some are crafty, and they’re all sewn together with a sparkly thread of creativity.

 As well as a regularly-updated events calendar and a weekly ‘What’s On’ guide, I bring you coverage of festivals, exhibitions, shows and fairs, plus views, previews and reviews of magazines, books and blogs.